lluppesms/azdo.cicd.course/Labs/lab6/lab6.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 6.2 Deploying to Multiple Environments with Dependencies
+## Exercise 6.2: Deploying to Multiple Environments with Dependencies

 In this exercise, we will build a full pipeline that does a scan/build/deploy to multiple environments with dependencies between them.